Wandalen/wTools/module/core/variadic_from/tests/inc/readme.md

 - Identical vs. different field types
 - Convenience implementations (From1, From2 for matching types)

-All tests verify behavior specified in `../../spec.md` § 3.1.
+All tests verify behavior documented in `../../docs/`.